Dolores O'Riordan: Memorial service

 On 21 January 2018, O'Riordan's funeral opened three days of mourning in Ireland.
 Funeral plans included a service reserved for extended family and close friends.
 A three-day funeral in her hometown, with O'Riordan lying in repose, lasted from 20 to 22 January at St Joseph's Church.
 In a tribute normally reserved for heads of State, thousands streamed past her open coffin, in a four-hour public reposing inside St Joseph's Church in the city.
-O'Riordan, wearing dark eyeshadow, with raven hair, was laid out in an open coffin wearing black and holding a set of pearl rosary beads.
-O'Riordan's songs were played, while photographs of the singer performing and one of her with Pope John Paul II were placed along the walls.
+O'Riordan, wearing dark eyeshadow, with raven hair, was laid out wearing black and holding a set of pearl rosary beads.
+O'Riordan's music was played, while photographs of the singer performing and one of her songs with Pope John Paul II were placed along the walls.
 Friends left a floral tribute next to the coffin, which read: "The song has ended, but the memories linger on".

 O'Riordan was buried on 23 January after a service at Saint Ailbe's Roman Catholic Church, Ballybricken, County Limerick; it began with the studio recording of "Ave Maria" as sung by O'Riordan and Luciano Pavarotti.
-At the end of the service the Cranberries' song "When You're Gone" was played.
-Among the attendees at her funeral were her mother, Eileen; her three children and their father, O'Riordan's former husband, Don Burton; her sister and brothers; all Cranberries members; O'Riordan's boyfriend Olé Koretsky; Ireland's president, Michael D. Higgins; former rugby union player Ronan O'Gara; and Bono's wife Ali Hewson.
+At the end of the service, the Cranberries' song "When You're Gone" was played.
+Among the attendees at her funeral were her mother, Eileen; her three children and their father, O'Riordan's former husband, Don Burton; her sister and brothers; all Cranberries members; O'Riordan's boyfriend, Olé Koretsky; Ireland's president, Michael D. Higgins; former rugby union player Ronan O'Gara; and Bono's wife, Ali Hewson.
 O'Riordan was buried alongside her father.